ejolysmith/academic-site/content/authors/admin/_index.md

 ---
 A theoretical physicist with a habit of doing experiments in biology.

+Mathematically trained in stochastic processes, information theory, and computational physics.
-Theory contributions include deriving fundamental constraints on entire classes of stochastic processes that model biochemical reaction networks in cells.
-This approach circumvents the major problem that biochemical networks are complex and sparsely characterized, making single models oversimplified or based on untested assumptions.
-My constraints on classes of dual reporter systems promise to detect causal and dynamic properties of gene regulatory networks from static gene expression data.
+My main theory contributions are fundamental constraints on entire classes of systems that model biochemical reaction networks in cells.
+These constraints can be exploited with gene expression reporters to detect *causal* and *dynamic* properties of gene regulatory networks from population snapshots of gene expression variability.

-Performed extensive numerical simulations to put these theories to the test, and went one step further: transitioned to the alluring world of experimental biology.
+Transitioned to the alluring world of experimental biology.
 Trained in cloning synthetic gene circuits in bacteria, time-lapse fluorescence microscopy, using microfluidic devices, and applying machine learning algorithms for cell segmentation.
-By engineering a number of variants of the celebrated [Repressilator](https://www.nature.com/articles/35002125) gene circuit, I demonstrated the utility of my theoretical constraints.
+By engineering many variants of the celebrated [Repressilator](https://www.nature.com/articles/35002125) gene circuit, I put my theories to the test.

+Always excited to share my research in person or through zoom.
+Fortunate to have given many talks at conferences and groups located in Hawaii, Chicago, Las Vegas, Dresden, Manchester, Montreal, and Toronto.

-Obtained a BSc. in [Honours Physics and Mathematics](https://www.mcgill.ca/study/2023-2024/faculties/science/undergraduate/programs/bachelor-science-bsc-honours-mathematics-and-physics) from McGill University in 2017, and a MSc. in Physics from the University of Toronto in 2019.
+A French-Canadian, I obtained a BSc. in [Honours Physics and Mathematics](https://www.mcgill.ca/study/2023-2024/faculties/science/undergraduate/programs/bachelor-science-bsc-honours-mathematics-and-physics) from McGill University in 2017, and a MSc. in Physics from the University of Toronto in 2019.
 Currently in the final stage of the Physics PhD program at the University of Toronto.